 Big Ten helmet stickers: Week 3

-Recognizing the best and brightest from the Big Ten in Week 3:
+Recognizing the best and the brightest from Week 3 in the Big Ten:

 - Ohio State QB Braxton Miller: Seems like it's Miller Time every Saturday in Columbus as the Ohio State sophomore quarterback continues to dazzle in Urban Meyer's offense.
 Miller accounted for five touchdowns (four passing, one rushing) as the Buckeyes held off Cal 35-28.
 He passed for 249 yards and added 75 on the ground.
 Miller has accounted for 12 of Ohio State's 16 touchdowns this season.
 Miller had help in getting the sticker from wideout Devin Smith, who racked up 145 receiving yards and two touchdowns, including the game winner.